This week we commemorated Tisha B’Av. The ninth day of the month of Av. The worst date of the year In Judaism throughout our history.

 ∴ That our nation will pursue righteousness, and worship Him alone.
 The disasters that came upon our nation were not a coincidence.
 God warned us again and again that this will happen if we neglect to act justly and righteously, and if we worship others besides Him.
 We turned a deaf ear, He turned His face and His protective Hand away from us.

 ∴ That the physical restoration of the widow Israel will lead to her spiritual restoration, meaning that the widow will finally realize she does have a Husband, and that she can lean on Him for provision and safety.

-A bride that suffered many losses being restored
+A restored bride, who suffered many losses

 ∴ That the nation will forget the shame of our youth and not remember the reproach of her widowhood anymore, but call on the name of her Husband and Maker – the Lord of Hosts, her Redeemer (Isa.
 54: 4-8).